velaboratory/VelUtils/README.md

 Saves the location and rotation of an object to playerprefs.
 Local or global coordinates.

 ### `Movement.cs`
 Adds several movement techniques while maintaining compatibility with many rig setups.
-(Only contains echo movement for now)
+Techniques supported:
+ - Teleporting
+ - Hand movement (Echo style)
+ - Translational gain

 ### `Editor/SetupVRInput.cs`
 Adds a dropdown menu option for automatically populating the Input system for use with the InputMan script for use with a VR device.